What is differential geometry: curves and surfaces: Convexity test

-\begin{thm}{Theorem} Suppose $\Sigma$ is a proper smooth surface with positive Gauss curvature.
+\begin{thm}{Theorem} Suppose $\Sigma$ is an open or closed smooth surface with positive Gauss curvature.
 Then $\Sigma$ bounds a strictly convex region. \end{thm}

+In the proof we will have to use that the surface is connected (by the definition); otherwise, a pair of spheres would give a counterexample.
+It is true that \textit{any closed smooth surface with nonnegative Gauss curvature bounds a convex region}, but the proof requires more work \cite{hadamard,gomes,sacksteder}.

-In fact the statement holds for surfaces with possible self-intersections; it was stated and proved by James Stoker \cite{stoker} who attributed it to Jacques Hadamard, who proved a closely relevant statement in \cite[item 23]{hadamard}.
+The same holds for surfaces with possible self-intersections.
+This was proved by James Stoker \cite{stoker}, but he attributed the result to Jacques Hadamard who proved a closely relevant statement \cite[§ 23]{hadamard}.

-Note that in the proof we have to use that the surface is a connected set; otherwise a pair of disjoint spheres which bound two disjoint balls would give a counterexample.
+From the next proof, one can also extract the following statement: \textit{any closed connected locally convex region in the Euclidean space is convex}.

-\parit{Proof.} Since the Gauss curvature is positive, we can choose unit normal field $\Norm$ on $\Sigma$ so that the principal curvatures are positive at any point.
-Denote by $R$ the region bounded by $\Sigma$ that lies on the side of $\Norm$; that is, $\Norm$ points inside of $R$ at any point of $\Sigma$.
+\parbf{Proof.} Since the Gauss curvature is positive, we can assume that the principal curvatures are positive at any point.
+Denote by $R$ the region bounded by $\Sigma$ that lies on the side of $\Norm$; that is, $\Norm$ points inside $R$ at any point of~$\Sigma$.
 (The region $R$ exists by \ref{clm:proper-divides}.)

-Let us show that $R$ is {}\emph{locally strictly convex}; that is, for any point $p\in R$, the intersection of $R$ with a small ball centered at $p$ is strictly convex.
+Let us show that $R$ is {}\emph{locally strictly convex}; that is, for any point $p\in \Sigma$, the intersection of $R$ with a small ball centered at $p$ is strictly convex.

-Indeed, suppose that $z=f(x,y)$ is a local description of $\Sigma$ in the tangent-normal coordinates at $p$.
+Indeed, suppose $z=f(x,y)$ is a local description of $\Sigma$ in the tangent-normal coordinates at~$p$.
 By \ref{lem:gauss+=>convexity}, $f$ is strictly convex in a neighborhood of the origin.
-In particular the intersection of a small ball centered at $p$ with the epigraph $z\ge f(x,y)$ is strictly convex.
+In particular, the intersection of a small ball centered at $p$ with the epigraph $z\ge f(x,y)$ is strictly convex.

-Since $\Sigma$ is connected, so is $R$; moreover any two points in the interior of $R$ can be connected by a polygonal line in the interior of~$R$.
+Since $\Sigma$ is connected, so is $R$; moreover, any two points in the interior of $R$ can be connected by a polygonal line in the interior of~$R$.

-Assume the interior of $R$ is not convex; that is, there are points $x,y\in R$ and a point $z$ between $x$ and $y$ that does not lie in the interior of $R$.
-Consider a polygonal line $\beta$ from $x$ to $y$ in the interior of $R$.
-Let $y_0$ be the first point on $\beta$ such that the chord $[x,y_0]$ touches $\Sigma$ at some point, say~$z_0$.
+Assume the interior of $R$ is not convex; that is, there are points $x,y\in R$, and a point $z$ between $x$ and $y$ that does not lie in the interior of~$R$.
+Consider a polygonal line $\beta$ from $x$ to $y$ in the interior of~$R$.
+Let $y_0$ be the first point on $\beta$ such that the chord $[x,y_0]$ touches $\Sigma$, say at~$z_0$.

 Since $R$ is locally strictly convex, $R\z\cap B(z_0,\epsilon)$ is strictly convex for all sufficiently small $\epsilon>0$.
-On the other hand $z_0$ lies between two points in the intersection $[x,y_0]\cap B(z_0,\epsilon)$.
+On the other hand, $z_0$ lies between two points in the intersection $[x,y_0]\cap B(z_0,\epsilon)$.
 Since $[x,y_0]\subset R$, we arrived to a contradiction.